 Picture 1 – Temporary electrical submain cables

-This picture shows how the low voltage (LV) submain cables are installed in this project.
+Picture 1 above shows how the low voltage (LV) submain cables are installed in this project.

 These cables are 4-core, steel-wire-armored copper cables.
-They connect the temporary main switchboard to individual sub switchboard inside the building under construction.
+They connect the temporary main switchboard to individual sub-switchboard inside the building under construction.

 Personally I do not really have any objection to the way the contractor installed these cables because they are steel wire armored cables even though they look a little unsightly.